Craig Bellamy (rugby league): 2010s

 Bellamy left as Blues coach after the 2010 State of Origin series which resulted in a 3-0 whitewash, the first in Origin and also the Blues' first since 2000.
 Ricky Stuart was later named his successor.
 So far the Storm had not missed the finals in Bellamy's seven seasons at the helm with the exception of 2010 when they were not allowed to earn any points due to their 2009 salary cap breach.
 Had they been allowed to accumulate points however they would have made the top 8 again.
 He took them to the minor premiership in 2011, just narrowly missing out on a spot in the grand final to a loss in the preliminary final to the New Zealand Warriors.
 He went one better in 2012, winning the 2012 NRL grand final against Canterbury 14–4.
 That year he also received the Rugby League International Federation's coach of the year award for the second time.

 Despite speculation he would move to the Warriors or St George-Illawarra as coach, he signed a new three-year deal with Melbourne Storm in early 2013.
 He coached the team to victory in the 2013 World Club Challenge over Leeds, earning the title of world champions.
 Late in the 2013 NRL season during an interview with Paul Vautin for Channel 9's "The Footy show", it was revealed that Bellamy was an electrician by trade, though downplayed it by saying that he was "not a very good one."
 Also during 2013 Bellamy's book, Home Truths: On Life, Leadership, Adversity, Success and Failure was published.

 On 16 May 2014 Bellamy reached a milestone, and created a new club record, of having coached the Melbourne Storm for 300 games.

 On 4 March 2016, Bellamy extended his stay as Melbourne Storm coach to the end of 2018.

 2020s

-Craig Bellamy had coached the Melbourne Storm to yet another NRL Premiership title in 2020, defeating the Penrith Panthers 26–20.
+Bellamy had coached the Melbourne Storm to yet another NRL Premiership title in 2020, defeating the Penrith Panthers 26–20.
 This was despite the impact of the COVID-19 pandemic, which had his players living away from home for five months straight.

+In the 2021 NRL season, Bellamy guided Melbourne to 19 consecutive wins throughout the regular season as the club claimed another minor premiership.
+The win streak equalled the Eastern Suburbs team of the 1970s.
+Melbourne would however suffer a shock loss against Penrith in the preliminary final.
+In the 2022 NRL season, Melbourne would qualify for the finals but were eliminated in the first week by Canberra.
+In the 2023 NRL season, Bellamy guided Melbourne to a third placed finish.
+The club would reach the preliminary final but were convincingly beaten by Penrith 38-4.

+2024

+On May 10, 2024, Bellamy re-signed as coach of Melbourne for the 2025 season.